Charles V, Holy Roman Emperor: Administration

-Charles never traveled to his overseas possessions in the Americas, since a transatlantic crossing to a place not central to his political interests at the time was unthinkable.
+Charles never travelled to his overseas possessions in the Americas, since a transatlantic crossing to a place not central to his political interests at the time was unthinkable.

 The New World was an increasingly important part of the balance of power, but it was completely subordinate to European considerations.
 The Spanish colonial empire took up relatively little of Charles V's time.
-Its principal function was to provide resources to support his ambitions on the near side of the Atlantic: again and again, it was bullion from the Indies – a fifth of total revenue – which either funded campaigns against the French, Turks, and German princes directly, or provided the security against which the Emperor could borrow the great banking house of Fugger in Augsburg.
+Its principal function was to provide resources to support his ambitions on the near side of the Atlantic: again and again, it was bullion from the Indies – a fifth of total revenue – which either funded campaigns against the French, Turks, and German princes directly or provided the security against which the Emperor could borrow the great banking Fugger family in Augsburg.
 For example, of nearly 2 million escudos' worth of treasury, the largest recipient was Germany, followed by the Low Countries.
 Charles's travels throughout his reign also show his priority quite clearly: he visited Italy on seven occasions, France on four, and England and Africa on two, and spent six long stays in Spain itself, but he travelled to Flanders and Germany on no fewer than nineteen occasions; he never visited the Americas.
 His imperial status stemmed from the Imperium Romanum, not the global sweep of his lands.
 In short, the Holy Roman Empire, not the emerging Spanish empire, provided the Imperial context in which the ambitions of Charles V played out.